WICG/canvas-color-space/CanvasColorSpaceProposal.md

 * <cite>[https://github.com/whatwg/html/issues/299]</cite> <blockquote><p>Allow 2dcontexts to use deeper color buffers</p></blockquote>
 * <cite>[https://bugs.chromium.org/p/chromium/issues/detail?id=425935]</cite> <blockquote><p>Wrong color profile with 2D canvas</p></blockquote>
+* Engineers from the Google Photos, Maps and Sheets teams have expressed a desire for canvases to be color managed.
+Particularly for the use case of resizing an image, using a canvas, prior to uploading it to the server, to save bandwidth.
+The problem is that the images retrieved from a canvas are in an undefined color space and no color space information is encoded by toDataURL or toBlob.

 ### Related Specifications
 * The [CSS Media Queries Level 5](https://www.w3.org/TR/mediaqueries-5/#color-gamut) specification defines the ``color-gamut`` media query to determine the capabilities of the current display device.